 While HIPAA governs U.S. healthcare, global regulations like GDPR in Europe and PIPEDA in Canada require similar commitments to data protection.
 Blockchain helps healthcare institutions maintain compliance across borders by:

-This aligns with the increasing demand for transparency and accountability in global healthcare data governance.
+This is fully in line with the growing demand for transparency and accountability in the management of global medical data.

 As the industry moves toward more secure and efficient systems, exploring health records on blockchain offers promising paths to both compliance and innovation.